The 2021 theme is: Cooking with Mushrooms – 5 ingredients or less in 30 minutes

-- The cook-off will be held at The Mushroom Festival on Saturday, September 9 at 10:30 am in the Special Events Tent.
-Here finalists will prepare their mushroom and chicken dish from start to finish.
+- NEW LOCATION THIS YEAR!
+The cook-off will be held at The Mushroom Festival on Saturday, September 11th at 10:30 am in the Genesis parking lot located at 600 S. Broad Street, Kennett Square, PA, at the Community stage.
+Here finalists will prepare their mushroom dish from start to finish.

-- The Mushroom Festival will supply a double burner heating unit and a worktable for each contestant.
+- The Mushroom Festival will supply 2 single burner heating units and a worktable for each contestant.

-- The Mushroom Festival will provide the following fresh mushrooms: white button, crimini, portabella, oyster, shiitake, maitake, and royal trumpet.
+- The Mushroom Festival will supply each finalist with the following types of fresh mushrooms needed for their recipe: white button, cremini, portabella, oyster, shiitake, maiitake and royal trumpet.

-- The contestants must bring all other ingredients for at least 4 servings, preparation and cooking utensils as well as the dishes for presenting the finished dish to the judges.
+- The contestants must bring all ingredients for at least 4 servings, preparation and cooking utensils as well as the dish for presenting the finished dish to the judges.

 - Final judging will be conducted by a panel of town officials, culinary professionals and Mushroom Festival Committee members.
 Panel of judges will not know the names of the finalists until the judging is completed.

 - The winners will be announced immediately following the judging.